Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Experiments

 \subsection{Experiment Settings}

-\textbf{Network architecture.} Inspired by recent image translation studies, our generators follow an encoder-decoder architecture similar to the method proposed by Johnson et al. \cite{Johnson2016Perceptual}.
+\textbf{Network architecture.} Inspired by recent image translation studies, our generators follow an encoder-decoder architecture similar to the method proposed by Johnson \emph{et al.} \cite{Johnson2016Perceptual}.
 Each of the generators consists of two down-sampling encode layers, followed by eight residual blocks\cite{He2016Deep} and two up-sampling decoders.
 Skip connections are added to concatenate previous layers with the same spatial resolution.
 We replace regular convolutions in the residual blocks with dilated convolutions with dilation factor two to obtain large receptive fields.
-Our discriminators are based on the SN-PatchGAN \cite{yu2018free} architecture, which determines whether or not overlapping image patches of certain size are real.
-Spectral normalization \cite{miyato2018spectral} is introduced for rapid and stable training and helps produce high-quality results.
+Our discriminators are based on the SN-PatchGAN~\cite{yu2018free} architecture, which determines whether or not overlapping image patches of a certain size are real.
+Spectral normalization~\cite{miyato2018spectral} is introduced for rapid and stable training and helps produce high-quality results.

-Notice that here we didn't deliberately design the structure of Image Synthesis Network (SCN).
-In fact, we adopt a quite simple structure of SCN to show that it‘s easy to generate satisfactory results from the calibrated sketches even the sktech2image synthesis network is not deliberately designed.
+Notice that here we did not deliberately design the structure of the Image Synthesis Network (SCN).
+In fact, we adopt a quite simple structure of SCN to show that it is easy to generate satisfactory results from the calibrated sketches even the sktech2image synthesis network is not deliberately designed.
 For more details about the indispensability of Stroke Calibration Network and scalability of Image Synthesis Network, refer to Section \ref{sec:impact of SCN} and \ref{sec:scalability of ISN} respectively.

-\textbf{Training strategy.} The training strategy is demonstrated in Algorithm \ref{alg:Training strategy}.
-Forward and backward in Algorithm \ref{alg:Training strategy} represent forward propagation and back propagation respectively.
-The forward process includes steps of passing the input through the network layers and calculating the actual output and losses of the model.
-The backward process back-propagates errors and updates weights of the network.
-We refer corresponding operations to as forward and backward for simplicity and emphasize that our method is an end-to-end method with three-stage training. $N_1, N_2, N_3$ are iteration numbers which are large enough to guarantee convergence.